What Causes The Smell After Rain? (Petrichor Facts)

 The mechanism behind Petrichor was a bit of a mystery until MIT scientists captured slow-motion images of falling water drops.
 The videos revealed that raindrops trap air bubbles.
 When they hit the ground, the bubbles capture small molecules from the soil.
 These molecules bubble up and release aerosols, not unlike the bubbles in a glass of champagne.
 Capturing this common occurrence took a little while.

 If the rain falls too fast, there’s not enough time for the bubbles to form.
 So that’s how the smell gets in the air, but what is the smell made up of?
 Previous studies suggest that the smell comes from oil given off by plants during dry periods that fall on top of clay and dirt.
-Speaking of dirt, another part of petrichor comes from bacteria from the genus actinomycetes.
+Speaking of dirt, another part of petrichor comes from bacteria from the genus Actinomycetes.
 The same bacteria are responsible for recent break-in antibiotics.
-When these bacteria die, they release an organic compound called Geosmin, which comes from the greek “earth smell.”
+When these bacteria die, they release an organic compound called Geosmin from the Greek “earth smell.”

 Geosmin creates an unpalatable taste in water and any fish in it, imparting an earthy flavor to beets.
-The smell is nicer, and it’s an important part of petrichor.
-Our noses can detect geosmin at concentrations less than ten parts per trillion.
+The smell is excellent and an essential part of Petrichor.
+Our noses can detect geosmin at less than ten parts per trillion concentrations.
 That’s around a teaspoonful in two hundred Olympic size swimming pools.

 Human noses are extremely sensitive to the compound.
-It is 5 parts per trillion.
+It is five parts per trillion.
 It’s a harmless chemical, while we love it outside.
 It can reduce the quality of drinking water and wine.
 The smell of storms comes from the ozone.
-The word also has its roots in greek for “smell.”
+The word also has its roots in Greek for “smell.”

 How might the smell reach your nose?
 Raindrops fall on a porous surface.
 They contain water from the raindrops and chemicals from the soil.
 They’re forming an aerosol of tiny droplets suspended in the air, much smaller than the raindrops.
 It is because the aerosol drops are so tiny.